sap-tutorials/Tutorials/tutorials/hana-cloud-cap-deploy-mta/hana-cloud-cap-deploy-mta.md

     <!-- border -->![SAP BTP Cockpit application detail](cockpit_app_url.png)

 1. Remember to test via the Application Router as only that application will have the redirect to the Login Screen to generate the security token.
 But other than the different URLs everything should work the same as when we tested with authorization from the SAP Business Application Studio.
 Also because the database container was deployed to a new HDI container instance; you will need to return to the Database Explorer, connect to this new instance and load the data from CSV files.
+Will now have two copies of the same HDI container instance.
+One used for development and one deployed via the MTA that is used for testing.
+Often you would deploy these into separate spaces or even sub accounts, but to keep this tutorial easier we only use one of each of these and deploy into the same.

 ---